 The return ticket from the cable car is around 10RM.
 This is a great way to explore if you do not want to bother about finding parking in the casinos.

-First World Casino, parking is a multi-story car park with free parking.
+If you are planning to drive to Genting Highlands, finding parking can be a challenge.
+I suggest parking your car at the first world hotel parking.
 However, make sure you take a picture of the location where you have parked your car as later on your way back you will not be able to find your car easily because of the sheer size of the car park.

 If you plan to drive up, most of the time it gets very foggy on the hills and you will be required to park at a distance from the casinos.
 It is suggested to park your cars at the base of the hill and use lifts to get to the casino.